Suffering from anxiety generally involves worry, fear, and rumination about the future.

-As with adults, childhood anxiety disorders are often successfully treated using CBT or skill-focused treatment—both of which are sometimes combined with pharmacological treatment.
+As with adults, childhood anxiety disorders are often successfully treated using CBT or skill-focused treatment, both of which are sometimes combined with pharmacological treatment.

-For example, in a randomized, controlled study of 488 children with anxiety disorders, CBT, both alone and in combination with antidepressant therapy, was related to significant reductions in anxiety severity as compared to a no-treatment comparison group (Walkup et al., 2008).
+In a randomized, controlled study of 488 children with anxiety disorders, CBT, both alone and in combination with antidepressant therapy, was related to significant reductions in anxiety severity as compared to a no-treatment comparison group (Walkup et al., 2008).

-Along with parental influences, the quality of peer friendships also has been found to predict better CBT treatment responses among kids with anxiety disorders (Baker & Hudson, 2013).
+Along with parental influences, the quality of peer friendships has also been found to predict better CBT treatment responses among kids with anxiety disorders (Baker & Hudson, 2013).